sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

  Of note is the line `"buildid"               "6315977"` which tells us the build ID of the *local* Valheim server.  *Local* here means the copy of the Valheim server we have downloaded already (as opposed to the latest or *remote* version).
 Build ID [6315977](https://steamdb.info/patchnotes/6315977/) means we're about 3 builds behind, the latest being [6508109](https://steamdb.info/patchnotes/6508109/) (as of April 19th, 2021).

  We will extract the build ID using a text processing tool called [pcregrep](https://www.pcre.org/).  pcregrep allows writing regular expressions that can match patterns that span multiple lines.
 The multiline functionality will be needed later for finding the remote/latest build ID.
 Alternative approaches include: (1) Python libaries to parse the ACF format and (2) native Linux [grep](https://www.gnu.org/software/grep/manual/grep.html).
-We won't use Python in order to minimize our dependency footprint (it can add nearly 1 GB to the Docker image size).  grep is not an option as it does not support multiline pattern matching which will be needed soon.
+We won't use Python in order to minimize our dependency footprint (it can add nearly 1 GB to the Docker image size).  grep is not an option as it does not support multiline pattern matching which will be needed.

  Now to get the local build ID programmatically: